Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-The map \(\bdry_w\) extends linearly to all elements of the alternating algebra.
-In the simplest case, \(w\) is the constant-1 function.
+In the simplest case, \(w\) is the function that is 1 on every $v \in V$.
 In this case, the boundary of some 2-vertex simplex is given by

-In particular, \({i_1} \wedgec {i_2}\) contributes \(-1\) toward \({i_1}\) and \(+1\) toward \({i_2}\).
-This coincides with the contribution of the edge \({i_1}\to {i_2}\) toward the net flow in to the vertices \({i_1}\) and \({i_2}\).
+In particular, \(v_1 \wedgec v_2\) contributes \(-1\) toward \(v_1\) and \(+1\) toward \(v_2\).
+This coincides with the contribution of the edge \(v_1\to v_2\) toward the net flow into the vertices \(v_1\) and \(v_2\).
 In exactly this way, conservation is identified with having a \emph{vanishing boundary}.
-Different choices of \(w\) give rise to different boundary operators.
+Note also that for this choice of weight function

+Thus, unit circulations on 3-cycles are in one-to-one and onto correspondence with the images under $\bdry_1$ of oriented 3-simplices on the vertices.
+By the decomposition discussed in the \expref{Subsection}{s.simplicial-repr.base-case}, it follows that circulations are in one-to-one and onto correspondence with the elements of $\bdry_1(\Simplicesparam{3})$.
+This means that $\bdry_1(\Simplicesparam{3}) = \ker(\bdry_1) \cap \Simplicesparam{2}$.